 Whether you create the file yourself or download it, all you have to do is double-click it and say Yes when Windows asks you if it can make changes to your PC.
 In the script window, just type a description of why you’re creating the restore point and click OK.
 Windows will create the restore point without prompting you further.

 If you want to verify that the restore point is created, you can open up System Restore by searching the Start menu for “create a restore point.”
 On the System Properties window that opens, click “System Restore” and step through the wizard to see the available restore points.
+Just be aware that it sometimes takes a few minutes after running the script for the restore point to be created and show up as an available choice.

 Once you verify the script file works, you’ll likely want to save it somewhere and create a shortcut to it that you can customize.
 Just right-click-and-drag the file to where you want the shortcut, and choose “Create Shortcut Here” when prompted.
 You can then change any properties you like for the shortcut, including assigning a keyboard shortcut for launching it.

-Create a Regular Shortcut Icon that Immediately Creates a Restore Point
+Windows 7, 8, and 10 Users: Create a Regular Shortcut Icon that Immediately Creates a Restore Point

 On the Create Shortcut window, copy and paste the following command in the “Type a name for this shortcut” box and then click Next.